Cuba starter pack

 Over 20,000 caves have already been discovered in Cuba and more are being found all the time.
 There's something for every level of caving experience, from walking tours for newbies to speleo-diving for those already highly trained in this area.

 In the 1990s, Cubans were allowed to open their homes to foreign visitors for private homestays.
+These are called casas particulares.
 Visitors pay to stay in a bedroom in a local home instead of at a big hotel.
 While locals benefit from the income and exposure to people from around the world, visitors benefit from the opportunity to participate in the daily routines of Cuban families.

 There are over 100 rum factories in Cuba churning out bottles of the molasses-based liquor in light, golden, and dark varieties.
 In Havana, you'll find classic bars home to classic cocktails like the mojito, daiquiri, and Cuba Libre.
 El Floridita, one of Ernest Hemingway's favorite haunts in his travels to Cuba, prides itself on being the place that perfected the daiquiri.